 After organizing a “Mama’s Day Bail Out” in May 2018 through which we were able to help bail out 4 moms and financially assist 3 other moms with things like bus passes, emergency housing or clothes, it further illustrated the scope of people imprisoned in Roanoke jails for being poor - locked up because they can’t afford to pay their bail while waiting (sometimes indefinitely) for their day in court, and the need to collectively help address that.
-This can hopefully help prevent someone from losing their job, housing or even kids.
-So our jail committee (Roanoke Jail Solidarity) decided to start a community bail fund!
+So our jail committee (Roanoke Jail Solidarity) decided to start a community bail fund, which can hopefully help prevent someone from losing their job, housing or even kids.

 This is meant to be a "revolving" community bail fund, meaning we hope to use the majority of this money to directly bail people out (not go through a bondsperson), and then return that money to the bail fund after they go to court for others to use.